-A chalkboard, a converted dresser, and an island with a generous work surface transforms this ho-hum living area into a full-fledged craft center.
+A chalkboard, a converted dresser, and an island with a generous work surface transforms this ho-hum living area into a full-fledged DIY center.
 Turning the old sliding door into a window keeps the light and sidesteps an awkward traffic pattern that would intrude on the work space.

 When Felicea Rameriz decided to start a low-cost preschool in her hometown of Menifree, Calif., she trimmed overhead by using her own living room as the classroom.
 Kid-size furniture and colorful posters helped Rameriz transform her living space into a vibrant, friendly environment.
 When it comes to learning those ABCs, her kids are right at home.